davelively14/locorum/README.md

     - LG returns errors
   - Fix multiple "Backend...loading" prints backends: menu on Search when supervisor restarts
     - LG error above displays this
+  - How do we persist "no results"?
+    - Are empty backends saved in resultsContainer?

 ## v0.5 to do list
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages